Javier, Astros romp 5-0 over Yanks, Cole, take 3-0 ALCS lead

 FINALLY

-Jose Altuve hit an opposite-field double to right in the fifth for his first hit after an 0-for-25 postseason start.
+Jose Altuve hit an opposite-field double to right in the fifth for his first hit after an 0-for-25 postseason start, the longest in postseason history.

+“It’s been obviously hard personally,” Altuve said. “but it’s been a lot easier too because we’ve been winning.”

 DROPPED